LatishaFar1/LatishaFar1/README.md

 <p>👀 I’m interested in creating new and innovative ways to make old processes easier for everyone. <br/>

-- 🌱 I’m currently learning Vue.js <br/>
+- 🌱 I’m currently learning Node.js <br/>
-- 💡 Looking forward to learning Django next <br/>

 </p>
 <br/>